 Are your windows clean?
 Have they been clean anytime this decade?

 This week, I had the opportunity to work with some business owners looking to sell.
 I was part of the new, follow-on team, brought in to help get the business sold.
 Up for sale for an extended period already, the prior team had not found success.

 My initial visit started with a tour of their facility which, as you can imagine, triggers today’s post.
-And, no, it was not an auto repair business:).
-However the analogy is comparable.
-Asking a going-market price, the business (including the facility) suffered from years of wear.
+And, no, it was not an auto repair business :).
+However, the analogy is comparable.
+Asking a going-market price, the business (to include the facility) suffered from years of wear.
 It was clean enough.
 But it was also very tired.
 Broken trim, dirty windows, burned out light bulbs throughout, dirty brickwork…the list goes on.
 The defects were the sort of little things that, day-by-day, seem inconsequential.
 Yet, viewed collectively, add up in big ways.

 It was a direct reflection upon the owners.
-The simple answer to their dilemma is either lower the price, or spend the money required to get the business (and it’s facility) up to snuff.
+The simple answer to their dilemma is either lower the price, or spend the money required to get the business (and its facility) up to snuff.
 Regardless of who we are, we all have certain expectations.
-Our expectations immediately dial-in to match the specified price; even sight unseen.
-If on our first visit our expectations do not match up, three things happen.
-(1) We are pleasantly surprised; (2) We are non-plussed; we got what was expected.
-(3) We are let down; reality didn’t meet expectation.
+Our expectations immediately dial-in relative to the specified price: (1) We are pleasantly surprised; (2) We are non-plussed, we got what was expected; (3) We are let down, reality didn’t meet expectation.